rancher/elemental-docs/docs/customizing.md

       install:
         ...
         config-urls:
-        - "/run/initramfs/live/oem/10_install_extra_drivers.yaml"
+        - "/run/initramfs/live/oem/custom_config.yaml"
 ```
+Elemental Teal live ISOs, when booted, have the ISO root mounted at `/run/initramfs/live`.

-In that case the ISO root is expected to include the `/oem/10_install_extra_drivers.yaml` file.
+According to that, the example above is expected to include the `/oem/custom_config.yaml` file.

 #### Installation hooks